Indians in Kenya: Kenya Colony

 By the early 1920s, there was a sizeable Asian population who demanded a greater role in the developing political life of what became Kenya Colony.
+By this time, the entire retail trade inside Kenya came to be dominated by Indians.
 Racial hostilities gradually intensified in the 1920s; however, Indians, who enjoyed significantly greater economic strength than black Africans, had greater bargaining power with the colonial government.
+Indians had an advantage over Africans, as they had a higher literacy rate, were acquainted with English and had greater familiarity with Western culture.
 As early as 1920, they turned down the offer of two seats on the legislative council as this was not representative of the size of their community.
-Tensions with Europeans remained high until 1927 when Indians won the right to five seats on the council, compared to eleven reserved for the Europeans.
+Tensions with Europeans remained high until 1927, when Indians won the right to five seats on the council, compared to eleven reserved for the Europeans.
 Both parties prevented any African representation.

 After the Second World War, Asians were found in all occupations in Nairobi and the townships: in business, the police force, bureaucracy, and the professions.
 Their commercial skills contributed to the economic development and prosperity of Kenya and the rest of East Africa.

 The 1950s saw increased sentiment against the inequalities of colonial rule, and many Asians were at the forefront of the push for increased rights.
 These included: Pio Gama Pinto, founder of the Kenya African National Union newspaper, Makhan Singh who is regarded as laying the foundations of Kenyan trade unionism, and A.R.
 Kapila and Fitz de Souza known in the legal profession for their representation of those accused of Mau Mau links.

 By 1962, the Asian community had firmly established its dominance within the urban economy.
 Despite accounting for only 2 percent of the overall population, they constituted one-third of the population of Nairobi, where their businesses dominated the main street.
-Prior to independence Asians owned nearly three-quarters of the private non-agricultural assets in the country.
+Prior to independence, Asians owned nearly three-quarters of the private non-agricultural assets in the country.
 The Gujarati community, in particular, thrived in a wide range of industries.
-Some of Kenya's largest most prominent companies to date are controlled by Gujaratis, including Comcraft Group Manu Chandaria (Manufacturing).
+Some of Kenya's largest and most prominent companies to date are controlled by Gujaratis, including Comcraft Group Manu Chandaria (Manufacturing).